mue/mue/README.md

 Fast, open and free-to-use new tab page for most modern browsers.

 *This is the code for the extension.
-If you are looking for the website code, please go [here](https://github.com/TurboMarshmello/muetab.xyz).*
+If you are looking for the website code, please go [here](https://github.com/TurboMarshmello/muetab.xyz), or for the API docs go [here](https://apidocs.muetab.xyz)*

 ## Features
 * Fast and free